Materials-Data-Science-and-Informatics/DisLocKG/README.md

 ## Contact
 You may contact the author of DisLocKG via a.ihsan@fz-juelich.de

+## Acknowledgements
+* European Research Council through the ERC Grant Agreement No. 759419 MuDiLingo (”A Multiscale Dislocation Language for Data-Driven Materials Science”)
+* Helmholtz Metadata Collaboration (HMC) within the Hub Information at the Forschungszentrum Jülich.

 ## License
 The code is licensed under the [MIT license](./LICENSE).